leetrunghoo/leetrunghoo.github.io/README.md

-Personal website, powered by the <a href="https://github.com/vincentchan/mickey" target="_blank">Mickey theme</a> for Jekyll.
+Personal website, inspired by the <a href="https://github.com/vincentchan/mickey" target="_blank">Mickey theme</a> for Jekyll.